InsightSeeker5639/Created-Sales-report-of-hardware-company/README.md

-# Sales-Report computer hardware-company called XYZ
+# Sales & Financial Report of a computer hardware company called XYZ